The celebration of French culture known as Bastille Day will unfurl with great fanfare on July 14.

 The original and largest celebration takes place in Paris each July 14, but Bastille Day is also celebrated throughout France and around the world.
 Red, white and blue bunting of the French national flag adorn buildings and balconies, while renditions of La Marseillaise, the national anthem, float from speakers.

-The military parade on the Champs-Elysées begins about 9:30.
-The airshow is generally about 10:45 am.
+The military parade on the Champs-Elysées begins about 9:30-10.

 A free concert, starting around sunset, takes place on the Champs-de-Mars.
 It’s followed by a fireworks display which starts around 10:45 or 11 pm and last about 30 minutes.